Welcome to the Governors' page on the

 Staff governors: selected by election from teaching and support staff paid to work at the school

-Foundation governors: appointed by the school's founding body, church or other organisation named in the school's instrument of government
+Foundation governors: appointed by the school's founding body, the Leicester Diocesan Board of Education

 Co-opted governors: appointed by the governing body and have, in the opinion of the governing body, the skills to contribute to the effectiveness governance and success of the school.